RocketChat/rocketchat-tui/README.md

 - Now in the RocketChat TUI root folder run `go run main.go -debug` to run the TUI.
 - We have to pass `-debug` flag so that it logs log statements in `debug.log` file.
 - To use production server pass `-prod` flag too while running `main.go`.
 It will use the production server.
+- To use any other server pass `-url` flag too while running `main.go` i.e. `go run main.go -url=https://open.rocket.chat`.
+It will use the given server.
 - Hopefully you will see the TUI running.
 - Enter your email and password.
-Press Enter.
+Press Enter to login.

 ## Structure of the Project
 - The starting file of the project is `main.go`.
 It starts the bubbletea Program to run TUI.